 Schedule

-• Check in and grab your badge and program!
+• Check in and grab your badge and program in the lobby of Crowne Plaza Asheville!

 Where

-• New Gear Speed Date kicks off Outdoor Media Summit with gear journalists rotating through 24 outdoor brand booths, checking out the latest gear innovations.
+• New Gear Speed Date kicks off Outdoor Media Summit with gear journalists rotating through dozens of outdoor brand booths, checking out the latest gear innovations.

 Where

-• Take a hike with The Conservation Alliance's Executive Director, Paul Hendricks, in Durango to get some adventure in before the start of Outdoor Media Summit.
-This casual hike will be walking-distance from town and allow CEOs and Executives to network while exploring pre-Summit.
+• Take a hike with in Asheville to get some adventure in with fellow CEOs and Executives before the start of Outdoor Media Summit.
+This casual hike will be walking-distance from town; open for all CEOs and Executives to network while exploring pre-Summit.

 Where